su9nil14/Project-5/README.txt

 BFS tends to find the shortest path on the given maze because it essentially checks all possible paths in order from shortest to longest.
 DFS is not guaranteed to give a shortest path.

+Therefore DFS is more efficient overall in the input files in the comparison of the cells expanded figures.
+But the BFS implementation shows the most efficient solution path.
+The kinds of mazes that BFS is better than DFS is smaller mazes.
+While increasing complexity of the mazes makes the DFS implementation more efficient in terms of search time.